Tanay Church: History

 The town suffered a heavy blow during the uprising which only ended when a combined Filipino-Spanish forces attacked their camps on 1640.
 After the rebels were oppressed, the priests transferred the parish to its present site, formally establishing the town of Tanay in the same year.

 When the town celebrated its first fiesta on its new site in 1641, the event was commemorated by celebrating the day following the feast of San Ildefonso as a special day of devotion in honor of the Blessed Virgin — a custom still maintained.
 It would appear that the said image of La Purísima later became the object of a somewhat fanatical devotion by some of the less well instructed of the faithful, so it was later replaced by the present image of Our Lady of Guadalupe under which title Our Lady is still venerated in Tanay every January 24.

 In 1678, Pedro de Espallargas initiated the building of a stone church and the first church was completed in 1680 through the contributions of churchgoers and devotees of Purísima Concepción.
 The first Mass was celebrated on April 20, 1680.
 However, the structure did not last long because of natural calamities.
 By 1773, the construction of the present church began through the initiative of Alonzo de Fentanes and the people of Tanay; it was gradually completed in 1783.
 The six retablos in honor of Our Lady of Anguish (Nuestra Señora de las Angustias), the Immaculate Conception (La Purísima Concepción), Saint Joseph, Saint Peter of Alcantara, the Baptism of Jesus Christ and Saint Ildefonsus of Toledo were installed in 1786.

-The church was declared as one of the five Jubilee churches of the Roman Catholic Diocese of Antipolo near the end of 1999.
-In celebration of the 500th Years of Christianity, the church also declared as one of the seven jubilee churches by the year 2021.
+The church was declared as one of the five Jubilee churches of the Roman Catholic Diocese of Antipolo in 1999.
+In celebration of 500 Years of Christianity in the Philippines, the church also declared as one of the seven jubilee churches in 2021.